 Enter children.
-Now that out of control feeling…yeah, it is multiplied!
-With children in the equation, you have more variables, more factors added to your plate.
+Now that out-of-control feeling…yeah, it is multiplied!
+With children in the equation, more variables and factors are added to your plate.
 You now have a tiny being to care for.
 A being with their own agenda.
 A being with their own needs, own voice, own thoughts, and own body.
 Not only must you manage, protect, and take care of yourself, but the life and happiness of another human being (or multiple) now resides in your hands.

 Remember that control?
 Yeah…

 I’ve realized that the more you try to control, the more out of control you may feel.

 As a mental health and wellness professional who works with stressed-out moms (and as a mom to four little ones), I’ve learned that sometimes gaining control means letting go of control.
 Yes, you read that right.